Tips & News

 Tags:

-A: We strongly recommend a daily multivitamin/mineral supplement — Premium Insurance Caps is an excellent option — because, in practice, diet alone rarely provides everything your body needs.
-Here’s why:
+A: We recommend a daily multivitamin/mineral supplement — Premium Insurance Caps is one option — because, in practice, diet alone often does not supply all nutrients consistently.
+The reasons are below.

-• Eating whole grains and as much locally grown organic fruit and veg as possible
+• Eating whole grains and as much locally grown organic fruit and vegetables as possible

-• Avoiding heavily processed foods, junk food, and products packed with artificial sweeteners, colours, flavours, and preservatives
+• Avoiding heavily processed foods and products containing artificial sweeteners, colours, flavours, and preservatives

-• Keeping sodium low and limiting simple sugars
+• Keeping sodium intake low and limiting simple sugars

-Why fruit and veg still matter (even beyond vitamins)
+Why fruits and vegetables still matter beyond vitamins

 Bottom line